 A Steel Cased No-No

-One weapon that I don’t care to run with steel-cased ammunition is the AR-15 platform.
+One weapon that I don’t run with steel-cased ammunition is the AR-15 platform.
 I’ve done so and had issues with feeding.
 In short, it didn’t like to extract.
 Granted, this was with Wolf ammunition.
 At the time, Wolf used a lacquer coating on their casings.
-When encountering a hot chamber, the coating melted and gummed things up, causing six kinds of hell.
+When encountering a hot chamber, the coating melted and gummed things up, causing issues extracting the casings.

 From what I understand, Wolf no longer uses that coating for their .223/5.56mm rounds because of this very problem.
 The reason for the coating is steel casings don’t extract as reliably as brass because they don’t slide as easily.
 The coating supposedly adds lubricity to the casing.
 Typically, coatings these days are either lacquer or polymer.

-The AR platform has softer extraction than the AK series.
-The AK rips cartridges out of the chamber with vigor.
-The AR…not so much.
-Any goop that builds up in the AR’s chamber is not going to create a feeling of sweetness and light.
+The AR platform also has softer extraction than the AK series, which rips cartridges out of the chamber with vigor.
+Any goop that builds up in the AR’s chamber is not going to create a great experience in the long run.
 For this reason, I exclusively use brass-cased ammunition in the AR-15.
-To me, the savings just isn’t worth it.
+To me, the savings with steel ammo just isn’t worth it.

 Steel vs Brass Casing: Which is Better?

 The cost savings for some firearms for practice at the range or casual shooting make steel-cased ammo a good choice for some firearms.
-Personally, for me, I use brass-cased ammo for my handguns, AR, Lever Action, and .22s.
-For the AK, I’m perfectly fine using steel-cased ammo.
-Each shooter will have to take stock of whether steel-cased ammunition is worth the extra firearm maintenance.
-Of course, this doesn’t include firearms designed around steel-cased ammo specifically.
+Personally, I use brass-cased ammo for my handguns, AR, Lever Action, and .22s, but I’m perfectly fine using steel-cased ammo for the AK.
+On the other hand, there are people that live by the motto “If she won’t eat steel, she doesn’t deserve brass.”
+Each shooter will have to take stock of whether steel-cased ammunition is worth the extra firearm maintenance when the firearm isn’t specifically designed to use steel-cased.

 How about it – which do you prefer?